magicbuttonlabs/website/cj-website-content.md

 ## Journey Diagram

 *Horizontal rail showing the three sequential phases of the customer relationship as two visual tiers — the two customer-facing phases (Sales & Growth, Delivery & Operations) in the lighter band shade, with the Accounting phase set apart in the deeper shade between them.
 Five stops sit along a directional rail (a tapering accent line ending in an arrowhead, reading left to right).
-A feedback loop labeled "growth feeds the pipeline" arcs over the top, and the Foundation & Scale band runs underneath all three (cross-cutting, not a fourth step).*
+A feedback loop labeled "growth feeds the pipeline" arcs over the top.
+Beneath the rail sits a single dark band carrying a connective-promise line — NOT the Foundation & Scale section.
+(Mobile: the rail stacks the three phase cards vertically with an accent rail bounded to the cards, then the loop note, then the connective-promise band.)*

 **Phase groups and stops:**